TaitoUnited/full-stack-template/CONFIGURATION.md

     taito open client:dev
     taito open server:dev

+> If CI/CD tests fail on certificate error during the first CI/CD run, just retry the CI/CD run.
+Certificate manager probably had not retrieved the certificate yet.

 > If you have some trouble creating an environment, you can destroy it by running `taito env destroy:dev` and then try again with `taito env apply:dev`.

 * [ ] All done